 Household bleach is a really effective way of banishing the green menace and it’s readily available.
 Make a solution that’s 50% water and 50% bleach and pour a little onto the surface.
 Leave it for a few minutes and it should get to work, killing the algae.
 Rinse it off with water and leave it to dry.

 The best way to safeguard your tiles against further weeds and damage is to seal them.
 The materials used in patio tiles tend to be quite porous; limestone, concrete and brick are a few examples.
 Porous stone tiles offer advantages, such as a less slippery surface and an array of beautiful natural colours, however they are also more susceptible to moisture.

-A tile sealer will basically seal out the elements with a protective layer.
+Weather sealing with a A tile sealer will basically seal out the elements with a protective layer.
 This is an excellent way to extend the life of your tiles.
 As well as keeping out water, this layer will prevent weed growth and will generally make caring for your tiles easier.
 Sealant doesn’t last forever, however, and will have to be redone every year or so to maintain its effectiveness.